-Aggravated Battery \ (BAT) - SESIR Level I / 03S - A battery where the attacker intentionally or knowingly causes more serious injury, such as: great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.
+Aggravated Battery (BAT) - SESIR Level I / 03S - A battery where the attacker intentionally or knowingly causes more serious injury as defined in paragraph (8)(g) of this rule, such as: great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.

-Alcohol \ (ALC) - SESIR Level IV / 01 - Possession, sale, purchase, or use of alcoholic beverages.
+Alcohol (ALC) - SESIR Level IV / 01 - Possession, sale, purchase, disribution, or use of alcoholic beverages.
 Use means the person is caught in the act of using, admits using or is discovered to have used in the course of an investigation.
 Alcohol incidents cannot be Drug-related.

-Arson \ (ARS) - SESIR - Level 1 / 26 - To intentionally damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
+Arson (ARS) - SESIR - Level 1 / 26 - To intentionally damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
 Fires that are not intentional, that are caused by accident, or do not cause damage are not required to be reported in SESIR.